fuzzymfx/fuzzymfx.github.io/content/cv.md

 ---

+### Research

+- Generative AI: LLMs, GANs, VAEs, Transformers, and more.
+Looking into the applications of ChatGPT4, fine tuning GPT3, using embeddings, exploring the use of transformers, exporing LLaMA and other LLMs, and more.

 ### Projects

 - [Bee](https://github.com/fuzzymfx/b) - A **tiny bit torrent client** written in TypeScript.
 Built to work with the movie recommendation system and the movie rating prediction system.